1414213/scwin2/README.md

 "TemporalThreshold": 500,
 "IsLongPressHeld": false
 ```
-Allows a single button to simulate two buttons, differentating between the two by how long the button is pressed.  `TemporalThreshold` defines the point in time when to differentiate between a short or long press.
-Measured in milliseconds.  `Short` is a Button type activated by a short press.  `Long` is a Button type activated by a long press.  `IslongPressHeld`, when set to true, sets `Long` to activate exactly when the temporal threshold is passed.
-When false simulation is differentiated when the button is released.
+Allows a single button to simulate two buttons, differentating between the two by how long the button is pressed.  `TemporalThreshold` defines the point in time when to differentiate between a short or long press and is measured in milliseconds.  `Short` is a `Button` activated by a short press.  `Long` is a `Button` activated by a long press.
+When `IslongPressHeld` is true `Long` is pressed when the time held surpasses the `TemporalThreshold` and is then released on release.
+If the duration of the hold is shorter than the `TemporalThreshold` then `Short` is tapped on release.
+When `IsLongPressHeld` is false `TemporalThreshold` is measured as the duration of the hold.
+On release if the duration of the hold is shorter than the `TemporalThreshold` then `Short` is tapped else `Long` is tapped.

 ### ButtonMany
 ```
 "$type": "Backend.ButtonMany, scwin",
 "Buttons": [Button]
 ```
-Presses every button in `Buttons` when pressed and releases every button when released.  `Buttons` is a list of Button types.
+Presses and releases every `Button` in `Buttons` when pressed and released, respectively.  `Buttons` is a list of `Button` types.

 ### Trackpad
 ```
 "DoubleTapButton": Button,
 "IsDoubleTapHeld": false
 ```
-Defines functionality shared by all simulation using a trackpad; these fields can be given to any input prefixed with "Pad".  `DoubleTapButton` specifies a Button type to be activated when the applied trackpad is touched twice in a quick succession.  `IsDoubleTapHeld` sets whether the button is held during the second touch and released when that input stops or is immediately tapped when the second touch is recieved.
+Defines functionality shared by all simulation using a trackpad; these JSON fields can be added to any input type whose name is prefixed with "Pad".  `DoubleTapButton` defines a `Button` type to be activated when the trackpad is touched twice in a quick succession.  `IsDoubleTapHeld` sets whether `DoubleTapButton` is held during the second touch and released when that input stops when true or is immediately tapped when the second touch is received when false.

 ### PadButtonCross
 ```